barealek/MiniLink/README.md

 4. **Run the project**
    Lastly, you can run `docker compose up` to start the project.
 The first time it will take a minute or so to build.

+Note: miniLink uses Cloudflared to expose the app - this isn't required, but it was the easiest way for me to deploy it.

 If you'd like to, feel free to check out some of my other projects. <3